rphuang/riot/README.md

 * PiGpioRequestHandler - this class is derived from BaseRequestHandler to handle requests for GET and POST from/to Raspberry Pi GPIO.
 * PiSysRequestHandler - this class is derived from BaseRequestHandler to handle requests for GET information from Raspberry Pi system (cpu, memory).
 The POST allows executing commands on the Pi.

-## PySmartPlugService - Python module
+## pySmartPlugService - Python module
 This is a RIOT service that provide remote access/control to TP-Link Kasa HS1xx smart plug.
 It allows clients send http requests to get status and control the plug's on/off and led.
 See readme.md in the folder for more.

 ## iotServerLib - .NET class library